heremaps/xyz-documentation/docs/cli/basic-features.md

 > #### Tip
 >
-> You can pipe data to the `upload` command and an existing space
+> You can pipe data to the `upload` command and an existing space -- `atoolthatoutputsgeojson | here xyz upload spaceID`

 > #### Note
 >
-> Some GeoJSON features may cross the international dateline, and in older GeoJSON files, some coordinates may have longitudes greater than 180 or less than -180.
+> Some GeoJSON features may cross the international dateline.
+In older GeoJSON files, some coordinates may have longitudes greater than 180 or less than -180.
 You cannot upload these features to Data Hub – these features should be split into MultiPolygons or MultiLineStrings.
+Also, some coordinates that are supposed to be 180/-180 can end up looking like `180.0000008576` thanks to floating point precision errors in whatever process created them.
+This is also something you can't upload to Data Hub.

 #### [Join data to another space](command-reference.md#join)